lucendio/lecture-devops-infos/glossary.md

 __bootstrap*__: configure infrastructure resources or install software on top to give purpose

 __provision*__: refers to allocation & bootstrapping altogether.
 While allocation is more related to (emulated) hardware
-    resource (e.g. virtual machines), bootstrapping is covering the software installation and configuration on top of that
+    resource (e.g. virtual machines), bootstrapping is covering the software installation and configuration on top of it

 [__Infrastructure-as-Code__](https://en.wikipedia.org/wiki/Infrastructure_as_code) [IaC]: define the desired state of
     your infrastructure in source code.
 Common best practices in *Software Engineering* can, thereby, be applied.